UmmarinKasampong/web-template-1/README.md

 # Web Templete Learning 1

-This WebSite I use templete idea from free website templete I write code follow model templete by Html , Css , Js and some libary for create silde
+This WebSite I use templete idea from free website templete I write code follow model templete by Html , Css and Js only